 - Let the sauerkraut ferment for a minimum 4-6 weeks, in a cool and dark spot of the house, before eating.
 Sauerkrauts that are fermented for less than 4 weeks don’t taste very good.
 My preference is over 2 months.

 - Once the sauerkraut reaches your desired taste, you can move them to cold storage such as the fridge or cellar.
 The sauerkraut will continue to develop flavours in cold storage.
 The longer they age, the better the taste.
 Sauerkrauts properly fermented will last for years.

-- The perfect saltiness to me is 1 tbsp salt to 2 lb. of vegetables for any flavour sauerkrauts I make.
+- The perfect saltiness is 1 tablespoon salt to 2 pounds of vegetables for any flavour of sauerkraut I make.

 - This is a self-brining vegetable ferment, as cabbage and pineapple usually release enough liquid to submerge themselves.
 In case you need more brine, see my classic sauerkraut recipe.